RTL Logo

 Naturalization and reduction of deadlines

-The circular also reduces from three to two years the period of residence required in Italy for foreigners with Italian parents or grandparents by birth who wish to apply for citizenship by naturalization.
+The circular also reduces the required residency period in Italy from three to two years for foreigners with Italian parents or grandparents by birth who wish to apply for citizenship by naturalization.
 For foreigners born in Italy, the minimum period remains three years.

 Reacquisition of citizenship